 The Bodhisatta was once a student.
-He studied with a world-renowned teacher in Taxila and was the top of his class.
-When his teacher’s eldest son died everyone cried except the Bodhisatta.
-The other students asked about his lack of sadness and the Bodhisatta replied that the boy couldn’t really be dead because people only die after they have grown old, not in their tender years.
+He studied with a world-renowned teacher in Taxila and was at the top of his class.
+When his teacher’s eldest son died, everyone cried except the Bodhisatta.
+The other students asked about his lack of sadness, and the Bodhisatta replied that the boy couldn’t really be dead because people only die after they have grown old, not in their tender years.
 This is how it had always been in his family.

-When the teacher heard about this marvelous thing he went to the Bodhisatta’s village to find out if it was true so he could follow their example.
+When the teacher heard about this marvelous thing, he went to the Bodhisatta’s village to find out if it was true so he could follow their example.
 He told the Bodhisatta to teach the other students while he was away.
-The teacher went to the Bodhisatta’s house and introduced himself to the Bodhisatta’s father.
-After a proper greeting the two sat down to talk and the teacher told him the Bodhisatta had died.
+At the Bodhisatta’s house, the teacher introduced himself to the Bodhisatta’s father.
+After a proper greeting, the two sat down to talk, and the teacher said the Bodhisatta had died.
 His father clapped his hands and laughed and told the teacher he must be mistaken because his son was too young to die.
-When the teacher showed a bag of goat bones as proof, the father called him a liar and everyone in the room laughed.
+When the teacher showed a bag of goat bones as proof, the father called him a liar, and everyone in the room laughed.

 In the Lifetime of the Buddha

 The Bodhisatta’s father and mother were earlier births of the Buddha’s father and birth mother.
-One time after reaching enlightenment the Buddha returned home to visit his family.
-His father told him that one time during the Buddha’s pre-enlightenment years, when he was seeking Buddhahood through extreme self-denial, some gods came and announced that he had died of starvation.
-But his father knew his son would not die before reaching enlightenment, and so he didn’t believe them.
+After reaching enlightenment, the Buddha returned home to visit his family.
+His father told him that one time during the Buddha’s pre-enlightenment years, when he was practicing extreme self-denial, some gods came and announced that he had died of starvation.
+But his father knew that his son would not die before reaching enlightenment, so he didn’t believe them.
 After hearing this, the Buddha told his father this story so he knew that in the past he had also not believed his son was dead.

-The teacher was an earlier birth of Sariputta, one of the Buddha’s top disciples, and the Bodhisatta’s followers were the Buddha’s followers.
+The teacher was an earlier birth of Sariputta, one of the Buddha’s top disciples, and the Bodhisatta’s followers were earlier births of the Buddha’s followers.